 I need a larger print size!
 Can you do that?

-The largest size prints I can offer at this time are 11x14" rectangle or 12x12" square.
+I offer a variety of print sizes, from 8.5x11" up to 24x36" at this time.
+Not every print is available in every size.
 If you want my art to take up a larger space, you can try framing several of my prints for a gallery-style look.
 Larger sizes of my prints are also offered via Artfully Walls and Minted.

 Do you offer framing?